rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part1.md

 profiles and software deployment outside of imaging.
 Hopefully, Microsoft brings this feature to general availability soon.

-See [Part two](https://developer.rackspace.com/blog/2020-05-28-using-wvd-and-fslogix-part2) for the rest of the story.
+See [Part two](https://developer.rackspace.com/blog/2020-05-28-using-wvd-and-fslogix-part2) for more of the story.

 Use the Feedback tab to make any comments or ask questions.
 You can also [chat now](https://www.rackspace.com/#chat) to start the conversation.